shahzaib-khan-niazi/Customer-Segmentation-and-Sales-Analysis/README.md

 # Superstore EDA & Regression
-Superstore EDA & Regressions on Python
+Superstore EDA & Regression on Python
 This Python script performs exploratory data analysis (EDA) on a sales dataset (Sample - Superstore.csv).
 It leverages Pandas for data manipulation, Matplotlib and Seaborn for data visualization, and NumPy for numerical operations.

 1️⃣ Data Loading & Initial Check